tiepdotme/redant-home/README.md

-# Redant Website
+# Red Ant Website

-The Redant Website based on [Jekyll + Webpack](https://github.com/red-ant/jekyll-webpack).
+The Red Ant Website based on [Jekyll + Webpack](https://github.com/red-ant/jekyll-webpack).

 The app uses a standard Jekyll structure with all uncompiled asset source files located in `./src`.